 L-1A visas give employers the opportunity to sponsor their valued employee for permanent resident status through a more streamlined process that allows the employer to bypass the Program Electronic Review Management (PERM) process.
 This can be a valuable tool for retention of valued employees, especially in today’s fraught immigration landscape, and save the employer and the employee time and money in the “green card” process.

-The E and L Visa programs are both effective and reliable visa programs that meet the demands of today’s multinational companies.
+The E and blanket L Visa programs are both effective and reliable visa programs that meet the demands of today’s multinational companies.
 Qualifying companies are well-advised to use these programs together to elevate their business immigration strategy and to more readily move talent from around the globe into the United States.
 Our attorneys specialize in crafting business immigration plans to meet the exact needs of your business – and are happy to offer complimentary consultations to help you navigate the landscape.
 Even if you have used the same immigration programs for years, changing times call for adaptive strategies to ensure you are always ready to meet your corporate goals.
 We would be happy to help.